December 25, 2021

 Refrigerator organization is a sometimes overlooked aspect of efficient living and food safety.
 Many people are used to putting items where they best fit.
 But depending on what you have in your refrigerator, that approach could be putting you and your family at risk for foodborne illness.

-Sudden health issues and unnecessary trips to the doctor—or anywhere—are the last thing any of us need right now.
-So let’s open the door, peer inside the fridge and see how you can improve your food storage and reduce your risk.
+Let’s open the door, peer inside the fridge and see how you can improve your food storage, make your life easier and reduce your risk.

 Before (and after) you reorganize any of your foods, however, wash your hands.